Casey DeSantis: Personal life

-She met Ron DeSantis, then a naval officer at Naval Station Mayport, on a golf course.
-They married on September 26, 2009.
+She met Ron DeSantis, then a naval officer at Naval Station Mayport, on a golf course at the University of North Florida.
+They married on September 26, 2009, at Walt Disney World Resort, which Ron DeSantis later called "kind of ironic" in the wake of his battle with the company over the Florida Parental Rights in Education Act.
 They have three children together: two daughters and a son.

 On October 4, 2021, her husband announced that she had been diagnosed with breast cancer.
 On March 3, 2022, she announced that she was cancer-free.